What is the Cryosphere?

 Birds take off from an ice-crusted coast in Smygehuk, a harbor town in southern Sweden.
 The migration of birds to and from the Arctic is an essential and indispensable component of many global ecosystems, including the cryosphere. — Credit: Susanne Nilsson/Flickr

 As part of the global climate system, snow and ice cool the planet by reflecting solar energy from their white surface back into space.
-Earth’s atmosphere, ocean, and landscapes are intricately connected to the cryosphere, affecting circulation, precipitation, waterways, mountain range erosion, and vast areas of the northern continents.
+Earth’s atmosphere, ocean, and landscapes are intricately connected to the cryosphere, affecting atmospheric circulation, precipitation, waterways, and mountain range erosion.
 Moisture transfers between frozen water and the atmosphere influence cloud cover formation, precipitation, and atmospheric circulation.
 Water composition, such as fresh meltwater flowing into a salty ocean, strongly affects ocean circulation.
 These back-and-forth exchanges influence long-term trends in climate and regional weather patterns.

 Sea level rise occurs in one of two ways: when water temperatures increase, or when meltwater from snow or ice flows into the ocean.
 When water heats up, the space between molecules expands.
 So, when the ocean warms, sea level rises.
 About one-third of sea level rise is from thermal expansion of the ocean.
-When ice on land melts and its water runs into the ocean, or when a solid mass of ice like an iceberg plunges into the sea, sea level also rises.
-In total, snow and ice account for only about 2 percent of all water on Earth, but about 69 percent of total fresh water on Earth is stored in ice caps and glaciers.
+When ice on land melts and its water runs into the ocean, or when a solid mass of ice like an iceberg calves into the ocean, sea level also rises.
+About 69 percent of total fresh water on Earth is stored in ice sheets, ice caps, and glaciers.
+Much of the remaining freshwater is groundwater, which itself can originate from melting ice.

 Glaciers, seasonal snowfall, and ice play an important role in storing the planet’s freshwater reserves.
-For example, the Asian mountain ranges surrounding the Tibetan Plateau, like the Himalaya and Hindu Kush, hold the world's largest reservoir of perennial glaciers and snow outside of the polar ice sheet.
-Each spring, rivers bulge with meltwater from snow and ice, delivering fresh water to over one billion people for drinking, agriculture, and hydropower.
-In areas like the Rocky Mountains of North America, seasonal snow helps sustain the Colorado River Basin, which delivers water to farms, cities, and ecosystems in much of the US Southwest.
+For example, the Asian mountain ranges surrounding the Tibetan Plateau, like the Himalaya and Hindu Kush, represent a tremendous reservoir of perennial glaciers and seasonal snow cover.
+Each spring, rivers bulge with meltwater, mostly from snowmelt, delivering fresh water to over one billion people for drinking, agriculture, and hydropower.
+In areas like the Rocky Mountains of North America, seasonal snow sustains the Colorado River Basin, which delivers water to farms, cities, and ecosystems in much of the US Southwest.

-As greenhouse gas levels continue to increase in the atmosphere, global temperatures continue to rise.
+As atmospheric greenhouse gas levels continue to rise, the atmosphere, global temperatures continue to rise.
 Since it only takes a slight uptick in temperature to go from frozen to thawed, the polar regions are especially sensitive to climate change.
-Data show that the Arctic is warming at two to three times the rate of the rest of the planet.
+Data show that the Arctic is warming at two to four times the rate of the rest of the planet, depending on the calculation.
 A warmer planet thaws snow and ice faster and earlier in spring, exposing darker oceans and land.
 These dark surfaces then absorb more solar radiation, intensifying the impacts of climate change.

 Where is the cryosphere?